ariadne-cps/ariadne/doc/preconditioned_graded_taylor_series_investigation.md

 Architectural implication: the remaining accuracy/performance problem is now sharply identified as **representation management**.
 We need to preserve the coefficients that matter to long-horizon dependency without paying the full cost of a globally tiny threshold.
 Candidate directions include graded/adaptive sweeping, scale-aware sweeping, and retaining terms based on their propagated impact rather than instantaneous coefficient magnitude.

 This also strengthens the interpretation of the earlier equal-error benchmark: the current 1e-12 configuration is not a hard mathematical accuracy limit.
 Its floor is a tunable simplification/cost tradeoff.

 ---

+### 9.52 Preserve low-degree small coefficients: sweeper-policy benchmark (2026-09-24)

+The threshold sweep established that coefficient sweeping controls the observed accuracy floor, but globally lowering the threshold is too expensive.
+The next test asks whether a **degree-based policy** can preserve the symbolic information that matters without retaining every small high-degree term.

+At fixed horizon [0,5], max_step=0.0025, spatial order 5, temporal order 5 and loose local tolerance 1e-2, compare:

+1. `ThresholdSweeper(1e-12)`: current baseline;
+2. `ThresholdSweeper(1e-14)`: high-accuracy/high-cost reference;
+3. `GradedSweeper(degree=5)`: keep every coefficient of degree <=5, regardless of magnitude, discard only terms above degree 5;
+4. `GradedThresholdSweeper(degree=5, threshold=1e-14)`: explicit degree ceiling plus tight magnitude threshold.

+The most informative comparison is (2) versus (3).
+If `GradedSweeper(5)` approaches the 1e-14 error with runtime much closer to the 1e-12 baseline, then the problem is specifically that absolute threshold sweeping destroys small but structurally useful low-degree coefficients.
+That would give us a strong production direction without inventing a new sweeper yet.

+If `GradedSweeper(5)` is both expensive and not substantially more accurate, then coefficient magnitude alone is not enough to decide what to retain and a more selective propagated-impact/adaptive policy is needed.

+Output marker: `[IntegratorSweeperPolicyBenchmark]`.

+---